A physics-inspired nonlinear momentum method for gradient descent with applications to inverse photonic design: Numerical experiments

 where $\lambda_1 = 400nm, \lambda_2 = 800nm$.
 And we are concerned with the weighted average absorptivity, which is defined as the arithmetic mean.
 The design is subject to the following layer thickness bounds:

 where the lower bound ensures the validity of the effective continuous dielectric description and the upper bound reflects fabrication limits.
 The overall particle radius must not exceed a prescribed maximum value.
 For silver layers, the minimum thickness must be sufficiently large to form a continuous film.
-For $N=6$ layers, the optimized configuration yields an average absorptivity $J(x_*)\approx 0.72$, compared to $\sim 0.45$ for a homogeneous $SiO_2$ sphere of the same radius.
-The optimal design exhibits a balance between plasmonic resonance enhancement from $Ag$ shells and dielectric confinement from $SiO_2$ layers.
-Figures \ref{fig:fig5} and \ref{fig:fig6} present the results.
-We can see that the proposed method converges much faster than the projected gradient descent, which becomes trapped in local minima.
+For $N=3$ layers, the optimal design exhibits a balance between plasmonic resonance enhancement from $Ag$ shells and dielectric confinement from $SiO_2$ layers.
+Figure \ref{fig:fig3} and Figure \ref{fig:fig4} present the results.
+We can see that the Algorithm 1 and Algorithm 2 converge faster than HB, and AGD.
+Figure \ref{fig:fig4} also indicates that there are many local optima for the average absorption cross-section objective, which are related to different plasmonic resonance absorption spectrum structures for the multilayer nanosphere.

 It should be noted that the results obtained in this numerical example correspond to a local optimum only.
 In practical inverse photonic design problems, identifying the global optimum of design parameters typically requires the use of global optimization strategies, such as the Multi-Level Single-Linkage (MLSL) algorithm, which selects the best solution among multiple local optima.